bcallender/AllAboard/README.md

 ### Changelog

+#### 0.1.1

+- Updated for 1.1.11f.
+Removed pathfinding cleanup functionality, at least until I have more time to experiment.

 #### 0.1.0

 - Instead of trying to correlate simulationFrameIndex to real-world seconds, relate them to in-game minutes, which is